I-95 crash injures 6 people in Christiana, Delaware

-CHRISTIANA, Delaware (WPVI) -- A serious crash that injured at least six people on I-95 in New Castle County, Delaware is causing major backups on Tuesday night.
+CHRISTIANA, Delaware (WPVI) -- A serious crash that injured at least six people on I-95 in New Castle County, Delaware caused major delays on Tuesday night.

 It happened around 8 p.m. on southbound I-95 near Churchman's Road in Christiana.